 Throw in the ease of use, WordPress integration, unlimited domains and emails, great customer support, and one of the best pricing plans in the industry, you can see why I recommend Bluehost, and when asked is bluehost good for blogging, I always give a definitive “Yes”.

-Although normally starting at $7.99 per month, you can get started with Bluehost from just $3.95 per month with our link.
+Although normally starting at $7.99 per month, you can get started with Bluehost from just $3.95 per month with my link.
 That includes the free domain name (which normally would cost around $15), custom email addresses, and the rest of the works for no additional costs.

 Get started with Bluehost today by clicking here.